 Alternatively you can keep going north, potentially all the way into the Arctic Circle and the city of Tromsø which features in our piece on where and when to see the Northern Lights.
 The Northern Norwegian city and its surroundings fall in the optimum zone for experiencing the Aurora.

 Check out all our Europe routes!

-If you’ve got a taste for Northern Europe then our Baltic Backpacking Route is worth checking out too, which features neighbouring Finland as well as St Petersburg and the three main Baltic states.
-If you got the urge for a warmer climate, there are an abundance of cheap flights to be found from the Scandinavian capitals to the holiday airports of Iberia so it’s also quite easy to link this in with our Spain Backpacking Route or just about any other part of Europe for that matter.
+If you’ve got a taste for Northern Europe then our Baltic backpacking route is worth checking out too, which features neighbouring Finland as well as St Petersburg and the three main Baltic states.
+If you get the urge for a warmer climate, there are an abundance of cheap flights to be found from the Scandinavian capitals to the holiday airports of Iberia so it’s also quite easy to link this in with our Spain Backpacking Route or just about any other part of Europe for that matter.

 Can you travel around Scandinavia on a Budget?